Ex-ce-pt/Halo-wail/README.md

 ## Technical side

 • Made with Svelte and Typescript.
-Open `public/index.html` to play.
+• To play: open the directory, install the dependencies, build the app with `npm run build`, ***serve*** the app in `public` directory.

 Made for Conaticus Haloween Event (1).